Liverpool vs. Chelsea : 25 November 2017.

-In 1991-1992, Chelsea was struggling under Ian Porterfield and a decent run before Christmas had soon petered out.
-On the first day of February, I drove up to Liverpool on a ridiculously foggy Friday evening with my mate Francis for the Liverpool versus Chelsea game on the Saturday afternoon.
-I had visited Anfield on four previous occasions – a draw and three defeats – but this would be a seismic weekend for Francis; a Liverpool fan, this would be his first ever visit.
-On the Friday night, we stayed with friends in the city and then enjoyed a couple of beers in a local pub before setting off for the ground.
-I already had my ticket, procured during the previous weeks from Chelsea.
+I was with my old school mate Francis for the Liverpool versus Chelsea game and it would be a seismic weekend for him; a Liverpool fan, this would be his first ever visit.
+On the Friday night, we had stayed with friends – my college mate Pete and his Evertonian wife Maxine – and then enjoyed a couple of beers in a local pub on the Saturday lunchtime before setting off for the ground.
+I already had my ticket, procured during the previous few weeks direct from Chelsea.
+In those days, I am sure that you could show your membership card at Stamford Bridge, pay your money, and get handed an away ticket.
+No internet.
+No loyalty points.
+It was as easy as that.
 On the previous Wednesday, Liverpool had beaten Arsenal and – all of a sudden – had found themselves back in the hunt for the league championship behind Manchester United and Leeds United.
-Francis, my mate Pete and I were dropped off near Anfield at around 2.15pm; the plan was for Pete and Francis to stand on The Kop.
+Francis, Pete and I were dropped off near Anfield at around 2.15pm; the plan was for Pete and Francis to stand on The Kop.

 “The Kop’s full.”

-I could hardly believe it.
+I could hardly believe it either.
 Our plans had been hit by a wave of optimism by the Liverpool fans, enticed to Anfield in vast numbers after the midweek win.
 Not a spare ticket was to be had anywhere.

 Without dwelling on it, I quickly thrust my ticket for the away section in the Anfield Road into Francis’ hands.

 I didn’t know whether to laugh or to cry when the news came through that Vinnie Jones had put Chelsea ahead.
 Liverpool then equalised.
-With half-time approaching, Pete and I finished our pints and walked behind the Kemlyn Road Stand and found ourselves on the road behind The Kop.
+With half-time approaching, Pete and I finished our pints and walked past the Kemlyn Road Stand and found ourselves on the Walton Breck Road behind The Kop.
 The idea was to get some chips.
-At the half-time whistle, we suddenly noticed that one gate behind The Kop was opened and several – ten, maybe fifteen – Liverpool fans exited the stadium, crossed the Walton Breck Road, bought some chips, then returned back inside the stadium.
+At the half-time whistle, we suddenly noticed that one gate behind The Kop was opened and several – ten, maybe fifteen – Liverpool fans exited the stadium, crossed the road, bought some chips, then returned back inside the stadium.

-Pete approached the gate.
+Pete looked at me.
+I looked at Pete.
+No words were needed.
+We approached the gate.
 For those who knew the old Anfield, the gate was by the ship’s mast, in the south-west corner.
 Pete knocked on the gate.

 “Fucking get in.”